 Rotary motion valves – In this type, the flow of the fluid is modified by the closure member in rotary motion.
 Rotary motion valves are of three types.

-- Ball valve – As the name suggests, the shape of the valve is like a ball with a container for fluid flow.
-Right at the opening, this valve enables the flow and after being rotating at 90° it stops the flow.
-Ball valve has good resistance towards high temperature & high pressure.
+As the name suggests, the shape of the valve is like a ball with a container for fluid flow.
+Right at the opening, this valve enables the flow and after rotating at 90° it stops the flow.
+The ball valve has good resistance toward high temperature & high pressure.
 The advantage of the ball valve is easy to maintain and has low torque.
 On the other hand, it also has the disadvantage of causing corrosion when the fluid gets trapped inside the valve mainly during a closed position.

-- Butterfly valve – Butterfly valve has a disc rotating at 90˚ inside the pipe.
+The butterfly valve has a disc rotating at 90˚ inside the pipe.
 The disc allows the stem to pass through it and is supported by both ends.
 Similar to the ball valve, the butterfly valve also stops with a right-angle rotation.
 The butterfly valve has the capacity of controlling large flow and low-pressure applications.
 It is affordable and has a quick opening.
-It has only one disadvantage of loose shut-off.
+It has only one disadvantage loose shut-off.

-- Plug valve – The plug valve is available in both cylindrical and tapered shapes.
+The plug valve is available in both cylindrical and tapered shapes.
 At the time of opening of this valve, both inlet and outlet ends of this valve, are connected to give a flow line.
 This valve is suitable for both chemical and petrochemical industries.
-Plug valve has advantages like less maintenance, fewer requirements of headroom, and quick opens.
-It has a low-pressure drop and doesn’t provide loose shut-off like a butterfly valve.
-Plug valve also has disadvantages like not affordable and it is not useful for throttling action.
+The plug valve has advantages like less maintenance, fewer requirements of headroom, and quick opens.
+It has a low-pressure drop and doesn’t provide a loose shut-off like a butterfly valve.
+The plug valve also has disadvantages like not being affordable and it is not useful for throttling action.

 Linear motion valves – In this type, the closure member moves in a linear direction and modifies the fluid flow rate.
 Linear motion valves are of four types.

-4. Pinch valve – A pinch valve is more cost-effective than other valves.
+A pinch valve is more cost-effective than other valves.
 This valve is used for slurries or liquids having minimal solid particles.
 It is similar to a diaphragm valve but uses flexible elements like rubber to turn off the fluid flow.
 To actuate the pinch valve, hydraulic pressure is placed on the elastomer sleeve.
 The pinch valve doesn’t have any internal obstructions and hence it has a low-pressure drop.
-This is a good advantage of the pinch valve.
+This is a good advantage of the pinch valve